VoIP Experts offer a flexible and affordable approach to business communications.

 The attacker will pretend to be part of a creditable organisation, such as your bank.
 They will then ask you questions that could involve your credit card numbers or passwords.
 Questions like this will never be asked by the real organisation.

 This is a type of call fraud.
 Attackers break into your telecommunication system to obtain free calls from the service provider.
+Hackers frequently target VoIP phone systems to spy on calls, steal vital information about your business and consumers, and even make international calls.

 In doing this, hackers can increase the calls on someone’s account, change call plans, add more credit to an account or use it for identity theft.
 Any calls or services the hacker partakes in will be billed to the account holder or system owner.
+Hackers frequently target VoIP phone systems to spy on calls, steal vital information about your business and consumers, and even make international calls.

 Hackers also use this method for impersonation.
 Financial records can be accessed, and further sensitive information can be stolen.